CloudI/website/_build/html/_sources/Cluster.txt

 Cluster Configuration
 *********************

 CloudI provides a mechanism for easily adding or removing different host computers to a cluster.
+Typically each host computer is referred to as a **node**.

 Adding Nodes to the Cluster
 ===========================